 Trinity is a medium size private institution consisting of 25 acres with 8 buildings, for a total of 584,000 gross square feet.
 The campus perimeter is gated and campus security officers perform access control at two entrance points, one of which leads to campus residential facilities and is therefore staffed continuously, 24/7 year round.
-Campus buildings are conveniently situated within walking distance of each other, including two (2) residence halls that together, house approximately 400 students.
+Campus buildings are conveniently situated within walking distance of each other, including two (2) residence halls that together, house approximately 225 students.

 Trinity's wooded campus is situated in a dynamic urban setting, located at 125 Michigan Avenue NE, Washington, D.C., within a residential neighborhood, just two-and-one-half miles north of the United States Capitol.
 Trinity's campus is situated in the Fifth District/Ward 5, MPD Patrol Service Area (PSA) 501.
-Trinity is a comprehensive institution enrolling nearly 2,300 students in degree programs, with another 3,000 students participating in Trinity's continuing education programs.
+Trinity is a comprehensive institution enrolling nearly 1,800 students in degree programs.
 Trinity's full time faculty and staff total nearly 200 in number (not including part time faculty and staff).